ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 {:pre: .pre}
 {:tip: .tip}

-# MongoDBEE Ops Manager
+# MongoDB Enterprise Ops Manager
 {: #ops-manager}
-The Ops Manager is only available with an {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition (MongoDBEE) deployment.
+The Ops Manager is only available with an {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition deployment.

 ## Before you begin with the MongoDBEE Ops Manager